the-data-center/Who-Lives/SQLWhoLivesMarkdown.md

 \[7\] De Jong, G.F., Graefe, D.R., Hall, M., and Singer, A. (2001).
 The
 geography of immigrant skills: Educational profiles of metropolitan areas.
-Retrieved AFebruary 8, 2019 from
+Retrieved February 8, 2019 from
 <https://www.brookings.edu/research/the-geography-of-immigrant-skills-educational-profiles-of-metropolitan-areas/>.

 \[8\] Based on surveys conducted by the U.S. Census Bureau,